beskibeski/file-manager/README.md

 ```
 - In case of unknown operation or invalid input (missing mandatory arguments, wrong data in arguments, etc.) `Invalid input` message is shown and user is able to enter another command
 - In case of error during execution of operation `Operation failed` message is shown and user is able to enter another command (e.g. attempt to perform an operation on a non-existent file or work on a non-existent path should result in the operation fail)

-## BEWARE!!!!
-IF YOU WANT TO MAKE SOME OPERATION WITH FILE OR DIRECTORY WHICH NAME CONTAINS SPACES PLEASE TYPE `?` INSTEAD OF ` `!!!!!

 List of operations and their syntax:
 - Navigation & working directory (nwd)